Openreach: Independence from BT Group

 In 2015, BT consulted on the possibility of allowing Openreach to deal directly with consumers, which would have required the approval of Ofcom, but withdrew the proposal, partly due to objections from other service providers.
-Openreach are accountable to each of the telecoms providers, as well as Ofcom.
+Openreach is accountable to each telecoms provider, as well as Ofcom.
 In July 2014, Ofcom completed a review of Openreach's service, resulting in mandated performance levels on key services.

 In August 2015, Labour MP Chris Bryant called for Openreach to be split from BT, criticising the infrastructure and stating that it is too slow to fix faults and install new lines.

 BT Group's acquisition of mobile phone operator EE, which received regulatory approval in October 2015, was partly funded using £1.7bn of Openreach's revenues.
 An investigation by the Competition and Markets Authority said it was not a competition issue but a matter for Ofcom, and Ofcom undertook its own enquiry.
-In December 2015 Ofcom indicated it was examining four options for Openreach's future: maintaining the current arrangement, more deregulation, structural separation from BT, or adjusting the current system.
+In December 2015, Ofcom indicated it was examining four options for Openreach's future: maintaining the current arrangement, more deregulation, structural separation from BT, or adjusting the current system.
 Keeping the status quo was said to be unlikely.
 The initial conclusions of Ofcom's investigation, which were published in February 2016, did not require BT to sell Openreach.

 In January 2016, a report backed by 121 cross-party MPs stated Ofcom should force BT to sell off its Openreach division to open up competition.
 Nevertheless, Ofcom's final decision, published in July 2016, did not require BT to sell Openreach, primarily due to the time required and costs involved in addressing pension, lease and covenant issues.
 On 29 November 2016, Ofcom ordered BT to legally separate its Openreach division, with Openreach becoming a distinct company within the BT group.
 Ofcom further announced that it was preparing a formal notification to the European Commission to start the separation process.